MlleFabulous/DA387ALaborationer/README.md

 #13 SensorFragment and sensors seems to be working, needs testing on emulator.

 #14 Started working on DifferenceFragment and added some TODOs.

+#15 Finished functionality and worked out some bugs.
+Only minor adjustments in the .xml-filer for tweaking proper alignment and sizing for the pictures.